 The experience of a peer mentor is varied!
 Below are examples of how a qualified peer mentor might interact with a Destination Dawgs student:

-Peer Mentor applications are currently being accepted for Spring 2019.
-Mandatory peer mentor training will be held on Tuesday, January 8th.
+Peer Mentor applications are currently being accepted for Fall 2019.
+Mandatory peer mentor training will be held on Tuesday, August 13th.
 Contact Anna Lawrence at DestinationDawgs@uga.edu with questions about peer mentoring or how to get involved with Destination Dawgs.